Why Work Here?

 About CTMC

-Our state-of-the-art, 60,000 sq. ft. facility in the Texas Medical Center is staffed by an integrated team of 75 industry veterans and scientists who are passionate about bringing life-saving cures to patients.
-Our unique joint venture structure, with two highly established partners, provides us with the financial stability and long-term horizon to achieve our mission.
+Our growing, state-of-the-art, 60,000 sq. ft. industrial facility in the Texas Medical Center is staffed by an integrated team of 94+ industry veterans and academic scientists who are passionate about bringing life-saving cures to patients.
+Our unique joint venture structure, with two highly established partners, provides us with the financial stability and long-term horizon to achieve our organizational goals.

 Responsibilities